khanprab/data_analyst_portfolio/README.md

 Projects

-Data Quality Testing
+Data Quality Testing - WIP
 Conducted data quality tests using Python-based frameworks like Great Expectations.
 Identified data discrepancies and ensured data integrity.

-Tableau Visualization
+Tableau Visualization - WIP
 Generated Tableau reports for analysis and visualization.
 Visualized trends and patterns to facilitate decision-making.

 Time Management App
 Led a team project to develop a smartphone app for time management.
 Improved time management skills and productivity.